NIrajan-15/Blue-Collar/README.md

 # Blue-Collar
-A web Application for Blue Collar Jobs.
+A easy-to-use web application to find or create blue-collar jobs in a few steps.

 Create a project dir and cd into the dir